U.S. election maps are wildly misleading, so this designer fixed them

 — Bettina Forget (@BettinaForget) November 5, 2020

-As Douïeb points out, the gif is poorly constructed.
+As Douïeb points out, the GIF is poorly constructed.
 It’s quite compressed and difficult to read.
-But it went viral on reddit (20K likes), and its extra message, overtly spelling out what the visual had said tacitly, has made it the go-to share on Twitter during this election week.
+But it went viral on Reddit (20K likes), and its extra message, overtly spelling out what the visual had said tacitly, has made it the go-to share on Twitter during this election week.

 It is this annotated version that has answered the moment.

 As for Douïeb, the challenge of depicting red and blue votes still irks him.
 He created a whole website that walks through different, alternate visualizations of 2016 election data.
 One map in particular is inspired.
 Instead of depicting counties as red or blue circles—with a winner-take-all mentality—he split all of the circles into red and blue parts.
-As a result, you can see that a city like New York or Chicago isn’t 100% blue, but has a conservative base, too.
+As a result, you can see that a city such as New York or Chicago isn’t 100% blue but has a conservative base too.
 It’s both more fair, and more accurate, than his original retort.

-Even still, Douïeb is grateful to see that his original visualization lives on, and is depicting an idea that words can be so challenged to articulate.
+Even still, Douïeb is grateful to see that his original visualization lives on and is depicting an idea that words can be so challenged to articulate.

-“The gif was making the point, it’s not just about a system, it’s about people.
+“The GIF was making the point, it’s not just about a system—it’s about people.
 That’s what’s most important,” says Douïeb.
 “It’s an insult if you just say, ‘This is our country, and it’s all red.’
 It doesn’t represent anything.
 That was the point.”